 I am a political scientist and Marie Skłodowska-Curie Fellow at the University of Salzburg.
 My research centers on international relations (IR) and EU external relations drawing mostly on rational–choice institutionalism (principal–agent theory).
 I also take a keen interest in teaching.
 My work has appeared in the Journal of European Public Policy, Journal of Common Market Studies, and European Political Science.

-Outside academia, I take pride in being an active member of society and enjoy participating in the process of opinion formation.
-To that end, I occasionally comment on current European affairs in online newspapers.
-I am particularly committed to the promotion of the Erasmus program, which shows in my participation in Europe’s first-ever European Citizens’ Initiative (ECI) Fraternité 2020 and my prior engagement in the Erasmus Student Network (ESN).
-Want to stay in touch?
-Please find links to my social media profiles at the very top.
+Outside academia, I take pride in being an active member of society.
+I occasionally comment on current affairs in online newspapers or scholarly blogs.
+I am particularly committed to the promotion of exchange programs such as Erasmus or the European Voluntary Service, which also shows in my participation in Europe’s first-ever European Citizens’ Initiative (ECI) Fraternité 2020.
+Moreover, I have been a trainee (blue book stagiaire) at the European Commission in Brussels and the Stiftung Wissenschaft und Politik in Berlin.